German Pancakes

 So good, in fact, we make this favorite breakfast recipe on repeat!
 This is by far my kid’s favorite breakfast and we have it a minimum of once a week.

-During the week I have to make two pans to feed all the kids.
-And if we make it on the weekends I pretty much still have to make two pans, one because the hubby is home and two makes for easy leftovers.
+During the week, I have to make two pans to feed all the kids.
+And if we make it on the weekends, I pretty much still have to make two pans, one because the hubby is home and two to make for easy leftovers.

-I love this recipe because I use almond extract in the batter – it gives the pancakes the best flavor.
+I love this recipe because I use almond extract in the batter, giving the pancakes the best flavor.
 Not to mention how easy it is to make the pancakes – all you do is blend a few simple ingredients in the blender, bake, and slice.
-I love that I don’t have to stand at the stove flipping pancakes!
+I love not having to stand at the stove flipping pancakes!

 How do you make German Pancakes?